 A visual guide to modern Japanese fiction (I)

 The diagrams below provide a convenient visual summary of the development of fiction in modern Japan, beginning with the Meiji period (1868-1912) and ending with World War II (1941-45).
 The idea is to be clear and concise rather than comprehensive and detailed, but the diagrams do reflect what may be considered to be a standard consensus.
-The diagrams are original, although they have been modeled on diagrams found in such sources as Akiyama Ken and Miyoshi Yukio, eds., Genshoku: Shin Nihonbungaku-shi (Bun'eidō, 2016); they may be used freely in printed form as long as an appropriate attribution is given.
+The diagrams are original, although they have been modeled on diagrams found in such sources as Akiyama Ken and Miyoshi Yukio, eds., Genshoku: Shin Nihonbungaku shi (Bun'eidō, 2016).
+They may be used freely in printed form as long as an appropriate attribution is given.
 Online reproduction is prohibited.

 Guides used by high school students studying for university entrance exams explain that the key to modern Japanese literary history is being able to associate authors not only with the titles of their major works but with specific schools and/or movements.
 These schools or movements, in turn, are frequently tied to the literary magazines in which members of the group published their works.
 The defects of such a schematic approach include the need to memorize the titles of a rather large number of short-lived literary magazines (or different series with the same title) and the awkward fact that individual authors may have stubbornly distinctive styles and thematic interests regardless of their group affiliation.

-Generally speaking, group identification may be taken as a reasonably valid approach in the prewar period, even if literary giants like Ōgai and Sōseki constitute categories of their own (and then get lumped together anyway as a special pair who held themselves "aloof" from the mundane fray).
+Generally speaking, group identification may be taken as a reasonably valid approach in the prewar period, even if literary giants like Mori Ōgai and Natsume Sōseki constitute categories of their own (and then get lumped together anyway as a special pair who held themselves "aloof" from the mundane fray).
 In this view, literary history -- especially from late-Meiji times -- is roughly equivalent to the history of the bundan, the essentially self-defined establishment of "serious" writers.
 Thus, standard literary histories typically progress chronologically from one group and movement to the next through the prewar period, giving the impression of a neat sequence of development.
-However, it is worth emphasizing the overlap that obtains among the various groups illustrated in the diagrams.
+However, it is important to note the overlap that obtains among the various groups illustrated in the diagrams.

 Prewar Japanese fiction